Qimmah Russo Shows Off Killer Curves In Tiny Brown Bikini

-Q-Flex Fitness founder Qimmah Russo wowed thousands of her 1.6 million Instagram followers once more on Monday, January 11, when she shared a slew of sexy photos of herself.
+Q-Flex Fitness founder Qimmah Russo wowed thousands of her 1.6 million Instagram followers once more on Monday, January 11, when she shared a slew of sexy photos.

 The 26-year-old was captured in front of a beige wall for the four-slide series, taking center stage in every frame as she switched between some eye-catching poses.

-In the first image, she sat down against the wall with thighs parted as the right side of her body faced the camera.
-She placed her right hand on her right knee, and her left hand on her left ankle.
-She rotated her head slightly to her right to share a smile with the camera, emitting a sweet energy.
+In the first image, she sat down against the wall with her thighs parted as she faced the camera.
+She placed her right hand on her knee, and her left hand on her ankle.
+She turned her head slightly to her right to flash a smile, emitting sweet energy.
 She flaunted the front of her figure in the second photo while extending her right arm out and pouting.
-She also directed her sultry stare towards the camera’s lens.
+She also directed her sultry stare towards the camera's lens.
 She pushed her breasts together with her arms in the third and fourth snapshots, emphasizing her cleavage as she leaned forward.

-Her long, raven-colored locks were parted in the middle and styled in tight curls that fell around her back and shoulders.
-She rocked both her fingernails and toenails short with a white polish that popped against her caramel skin-tone.
+Qimmah's long, raven-colored locks were parted in the middle and styled in tight curls that fell around her back and shoulders.
+She rocked both her fingernails and toenails short with a white polish that popped against her caramel skin tone.

 Qimmah showcased her famous physique in a skimpy brown bikini.
-The set’s top featured two thin straps that tied around her neck and back, and two triangular cups that exposed a massive amount of cleavage, sideboob, and underboob.
+The set's top featured two thin straps that tied around her neck and back and two triangular cups that exposed a massive amount of cleavage, sideboob, and underboob.

-Her matching bottoms, which featured side strings that tied around her waist, also concealed little of her figure as they flaunted her curvaceous hips and round booty.
+Her matching bottoms, which featured side strings that tied around her waist, also concealed little of her figure as she flaunted her curvaceous hips and round booty.

-She finished the poolside look with a pair of large hoop earrings.

-Monday’s series was uploaded just two hours ago and has already amassed more than 30,000 likes, proving to be quite popular with Qimmah’s following.
+The series was uploaded just two hours ago, and it has already amassed more than 30,000 likes, proving to be quite popular with Qimmah's following.
 Nearly 400 social media users also commented under the content to share their kind thoughts with the model.

 "Fitness never looked so good," one individual wrote, following with a string of smiley-face and flexing-arm emoji.

-“Goddess from head to toe,” chimed in another admirer.
+"Goddess from head to toe," another admirer chimed in.

 "Wow absolutely stunning," a third fan asserted.

-“You look amazing, you have a great body that is finely toned and you have some pretty feet,” praised a fourth user.
+"You look amazing, you have a great body that is finely toned and you have some pretty feet," a fourth user praised.

-The stunner often dazzles Instagram users with content of her sculpted and curvy form.
-She shared a smoking-hot series just yesterday, that displayed her in a lace bra and skintight satin pants.
+The stunner often dazzles Instagram users with her sculpted and curvy form.
+She shared a smoking-hot series just yesterday, posing in a lace bra and skintight satin pants.